cea-hpc/modules/doc/source/design/advanced-module-version-specifiers.rst

     - version selection is performed same way for *@vers* than for */vers*
     - described in extended default design

-- when ``icase`` is enabled for selection context and multiple directories match module name
+- when :mconfig:`icase` is enabled for selection context and multiple directories match module name

     - for instance query is *ICase@1.1,1.2,1.4* and following modules exist: *ICASE/1.1*, *icase/1.2*, *iCaSe/1.3* and *iCaSe/1.4*
     - as no *ICase* directory exists, and a version in highest directory *icase* matches query (*1.2*), *icase/1.2* is returned